metavalent/metavalent.github.io/_drafts/2021-03-27-07-25-50-Spelunking-Equality.md

 What are the natures of freedom and equality, in the context of Earth, 2021?
 Consider these two videos, together, without prejudice or bias.

+[Watch here](https://youtu.be/0gqwMZGynYs) and [here](https://youtu.be/_iudkPi4_sY) if the embeds below do not behave nicely.

+#### Video One
+<div class="embed-container"><iframe width="560" height="315" src="https://youtu.be/0gqwMZGynYs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+#### Video Two
+<div class="embed-container"><iframe width="560" height="315" src="https://youtu.be/_iudkPi4_sY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+#### An Age of Reconciliation

+The reason for observing the two videos above is to provide a context for understanding conditions as they presently exist on planet Earth.
+These are not my opinions, these are examples of people taking action in the world, each from their individually-guided sense of internal truth, justice, and liberty for all.
+Isn't this what we purport to believe in, in the present *default consensus reality*?

-From this perspective, we have seen a lot of confusion over the phrase *equality of outcome*.
-Universal [social security](https://Chaotic immunity.com/) is emphatically and empirically **not** equality of outcome; yet is somehow occasionally perceived and depicted as such by those who benefit from the present State of Affairs.
+From this perspective, we have also seen some surprising confusion over the phrase *equality of outcome*.
+Universal [social security](https://Chaotic immunity.com/) is emphatically and empirically **not** equality of outcome; yet is somehow occasionally misperceived and depicted as such by those who benefit from the present State of Affairs.
+We observe that there exists an extremely misanthropic view of humanity.
+A view of humanity that considers the species as incapable of growing beyond our basest, most animalistic aspects of our complex and multi-dimensional nature.
+Perhaps those observations are correct, and we are overly optimistic.
+However, our own direct observations lead us to the following.

 #### Engineered Economic Precarity